RTS2013/RTS/newReadMe.md

-Surviving scientist on a planet that just defended itself against a technologically advanced alien invasion.
+Surviving scientist on a post-apocolyptic planet,
+OR that just defended itself against a technologically advanced alien invasion.

-This gives us our 3 recources:
+This gives us our 3 recources (plus metal):

-  * Alien Tech
+  * Software
-  * Pre-war Tech
+  * Biomass
   * Weapons/Ammo (Arms)
+  * METAL

 Resource harvesting:
 Towns / Ruins, Crash sites and Military dropspots are "scavanged" for the different resource types.

+  * Plots are few and far between and are not "sprawling" but are instead only a few "squares" in area making them eay to miss
   * Scavanging results in HUGE payoffs but only rarely and plots DON'T replenish
-  * This way would play out better if the resources were HUGE single resource plots that a player could decide to bypass instead of "waisting" there time.
+  * This way would play out better if the resources were single resource plots that a player could decide to bypass instead of "waisting" there time.

 Mutant path:

+  * METAL
   * Alien Tech
   * Pre-war Tech (or weapons?)

 Robot path:

+  * METAL
   * Alien Tech
   * Weapons (or pre-war tech?)

 Human path:

+  * METAL
   * Weapons
   * Pre-war Tech